jxlarrea/kiosk-satellite/README.md

 2. Copy it to your Android device (or download it directly there) and open it.
 If Android prompts you, allow installation from unknown sources.
 3. Open the app and follow the simple setup wizard.

 > **Pro Tip:** In the first step (naming the device), enable Remote Administration.
-You can then finish the rest of the setup from your computer's browser—it makes copying and pasting your Home Assistant long-lived access token vastly easier than typing it out on a touchscreen!
+You can then finish the rest of the setup from your computer's browser.

 **Requirements:** Android 7.0 or newer, a reachable Home Assistant instance, and a long-lived access token (found in HA Profile → Security → Long-lived access tokens).
 For voice features, make sure to install [Voice Satellite](https://github.com/jxlarrea/voice-satellite-card-integration) from the default HACS repository.